1. Help Center

 6. You may feel emotional during this experience.
 If you do, feel free to:

-3. stop sharing your computer video camera for a moment.
+2. stop sharing your computer video camera over Zoom or Teams for a moment.

 INSTRUCTORS: Print out and take with you: